fedoranimus/todoist-api/source/includes/_users.md

 date_format | Whether to use the `DD-MM-YYYY` date format (if set to `0`), or the `MM-DD-YYYY` format (if set to `1`). sort_order | Whether to show projects in an `oldest dates first` order (if set to `0`, or a `oldest dates last` order (if set to `1`). default_reminder | The default reminder fo the user.
 Reminders are only possible for Premium users.
-The default reminder can be one of the following: `email` to send reminders by email, `mobile` to send reminders to mobile devices via SMS, `push` to send reminders to smart devices using push notifications (one of the Android or iOS official clients must be installed on the client side to receive these notifications), `no_default` to turn off sending default reminders. mobile_number | The user's mobile number (a string value or `null` if not set). mobile_host | The user's mobile host (a string value or `null` if not set).
+The default reminder can be one of the following: `email` to send reminders by email, `mobile` to send reminders to mobile devices via SMS, `push` to send reminders to smart devices using push notifications (one of the Android or iOS official clients must be installed on the client side to receive these notifications), `no_default` to turn off sending default reminders. auto_reminder | The default time in minutes for the automatic reminders set, whenever a due date has been specified for a task (a number). mobile_number | The user's mobile number (a string value or `null` if not set). mobile_host | The user's mobile host (a string value or `null` if not set). theme | The currently selected Todoist theme (a number between `0` and `10`).

 ## Update karma goals